 Thus periodic window ventilation seems not very suitable because it tolerates a high concentration towards the end of this period, which can be sufficient for contagion and contributes to the rapid expansion of contamination.
-Also, the use of portable air cleaners by filtration or UV-light, which clean only part of the air but otherwise mix the air in the room by its turbulent flow pattern contribute strongly to the distribution, is very limited in its effect [13,14].
+Also, the use of portable air cleaners by filtration or UV-light, which clean only part of the air but otherwise mix the air in the room by its turbulent flow pattern contribute strongly to the distribution.
+[13,14].